mgtera200/Qt-Application-with-Yocto/README.md

 #### IMPORTANT NOTE: your QT app source code should be named "myQTApp.cpp", Why?

-- Notice that the Makefile is configured to build only `myQTApp` even if i name my file `myQtApp`:
+- Notice that the Makefile is configured to build only `myQTApp` even if i named my file `myQtApp` as shown:

 ![qtt](https://github.com/mgtera200/Qt-Application-with-Yocto/assets/127119775/ebd931a1-d8d9-4298-98e2-be828c8ffff3)